Trepan-Debuggers/bashdb/README.md

   stop_here
 ```

-An advantage of the above is that there is no overhead up until you
+An advantage of the above is that there is no overhead until you
 invoke the debugger.
-Typically for large bash programs like
+Typically, for large bash programs like
 configuration scripts, this is a big win.

 *IMPORTANT NOTE IF YOU USE THE ABOVE TO DEBUG CONFIGURE SCRIPTS...*

 stdin is closed by configure early on.
 This causes the debugger to quit.
-You can get around this invoking a command script that sets debugger
-up input and output.
+You can get around this by invoking a command script that sets up the debugger input and output.
 Run tty to figure out what the terminal tty is set to.

 ```
   $ tty